 Do I need to make my next scheduled payment?

 Witte-Operated Tours: If your tour is scheduled to operate as planned, continue to make payments as outlined in your tour brochure.
-All cancellation penalties for tours departing prior to 6/1/2020 have been frozen, so you can be confident in receiving the rest of your money back if your tour does not travel.
+All cancellation penalties for tours departing in 2020 have been frozen, so you can be confident in receiving the rest of your money back if your tour does not travel.

 All Other Travel: Some travel providers have modified their payment plans to extend final payment deadlines.
 If your final payment is due within the next four weeks, contact your travel advisor to see if there have been any revisions to your payment schedule; otherwise, continue to make payments as planned.
 If your final payment is not made by the due date, you could risk your booking being canceled for non-payment.